datadotworld/mpjql-cli/README.md

 }
 ```

-And then imported when needed into jql scripts.
+...and then import them when needed.
 ```
 // example.js
 import { dateToString } from './date'